 The 2003-11 Iraq War had caused 1.5 million refugees to enter Syria.
 This, in addition to a severe drought in the Syrian countryside, dramatically increased public disapproval of President Bashar al-Assad.
 Protests against Assad inspired by the Arab Spring were violently suppressed until several military officers defected to form the Free Syrian Army, officially igniting civil war.

 Battle of Sirte

-The National Liberation Army attacks the last remnants of the Libyan Army still loyal to dictator Muammar Gaddafi in his hometown and designated capital of Sirte.
-After a month of fighting, the NLA finally breaks through and capture the city.
-Gaddafi, already wounded, is captured and killed as he attempts to flee, bringing the Libyan Civil War to an end.
+The National Liberation Army attacked the last remnants of the Libyan Army still loyal to dictator Muammar Gaddafi in his hometown and designated capital of Sirte.
+After a month of fighting, the NLA finally broke through and captured the city.
+Gaddafi, already wounded, was captured and killed as he attempted to flee, bringing the Libyan Civil War to an end.

 2013 enlargement of the European Union

-The Iraqi government's arrest of Sunni MP Ahmed al-Alwani as part of its crackdown on tribal militias, leads to conflict with his relatives from the Dulaim tribe in Anbar province.
-When the Iraqi Army withdraws to cool the situation on 31 December, tribal militants take over in Fallujah, Karma, and much of Ramadi.
-They are soon joined by militants from Daesh (the Islamic State of Iraq and al-Sham, or ISIL), who ally with some of the Dulaimi tribal militias.
+The Iraqi government's arrest of Sunni MP Ahmed al-Alwani, part of its crackdown on tribal militias, led to conflict with his relatives from the Dulaim tribe in Anbar province.
+When the Iraqi Army withdrew to cool the situation on 31 December, tribal militants took over in Fallujah, Karma, and much of Ramadi.
+They were soon joined by militants from Daesh (the Islamic State of Iraq and al-Sham, or ISIL), who allied with some of the Dulaimi tribal militias.

 The Orange Revolution of 2004-05 had failed to stop Russia from interfering in Ukrainian politics.
 In 2011, pro-Russian Prime Minister Victor Yanukovych took power and imprisoned former pro-Western Prime Minster Yulia Tymoshenko.
 Growing isolation from Europe sparked protests in Kiev that led to the collapse of the Yanukovych government in February 2014.